jayaraj-kannan/digital-wedding-invitation/README.md

 updated all configuration with comments in index.html file, you can find each configuration there.

-let me know want to develop custom digital invite response
+let me know if you need any help to configure or want to develop custom digital invite response

 # Contact :